 When thinking of Patagonia, everyone probably imagines otherworldly landscapes, blue waters, maybe glaciers.
 Noone, I’d say, thinks – mmmm, I must try that incredible food in Patagonia!

-But nevertheless, in addition to the ragged peaks, there is some very interesting food available as well!
+But nevertheless, in addition to the rugged peaks, there is some very interesting food available as well!

-We’ve collected some must try meals and Patagonia food tips for you right here.
+We’ve collected some must-try local dishes and Patagonia food tips for you right here.

 Useful things to know about eating out in Patagonia

 - The restaurants are open late for the dinner – between 7-8 pm and midnight-ish, so be prepared for that.

 - Many of them still don’t accept credit cards, so it’s a good idea to carry cash.

 - Service is usually rather slow and laid back.

 What you should know about food in Torres del Paine National Park

 Most places in Patagonia have many places where to eat – from simple cafes to fancy restaurants.
 It’s not the case for Torres del Paine, though.
 These are the main food-related things to keep in mind when visiting Torres del Paine: